 Beyond requiring periodic owner certifications, the Corporation will conduct an on-site inspection of all buildings in each low-income housing development at least once every three (3) years.
-This inspection will be performed on the minimum unit sample size in the minimum unit sample size reference chart based on the low-income units in the project87.
+This inspection will be performed on the minimum of the lesser of 1) twenty percent (20%) of the low-income units in the project or the minimum unit sample size in the minimum unit sample size reference chart based on the low-income units in the project.
 The inspection will include the review of the low-income certification of each qualifying household, the documentation supporting such certification, and the rent record for these units.
 In addition, the Corporation will conduct on-site inspections for all buildings in a development.
 Physical inspection of the units may not be of the same low-income units as that selected for tenant file reviews.
 For developments PIS after January 1, 2001, an inspection will be performed by the end of the second calendar year following the year the last building in the development is PIS.

-87 The IRS considers buildings that are not part of a multiple building development as 'separate projects.'
+&lt;sup>87 The IRS considers buildings that are not part of a multiple building development as 'separate projects.'
 (See IRS form 8609, line 8b).
 The Corporation will treat each building associated with the development as a single project until a formal declaration is made with the IRS.